status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 # Migrate from another client

-This guide will take you through the basics of how to migrate to Nimbus from another client. *See [here](./migration-options.md) for advanced options*.
+This guide will take you through the basics of how to migrate to Nimbus from another client.
+See [here](./migration-options.md) for advanced options.

-**Please take your time to get this right.** Don't hesitate to reach out to us in the `#helpdesk` channel of [our discord](https://discord.gg/j3nYBUeEad) if you come across a stumbling block.
+**Please take your time to get this right.**
+Don't hesitate to reach out to us in the `#helpdesk` channel of [our discord](https://discord.gg/j3nYBUeEad) if you come across a stumbling block.
 We are more than happy to help guide you through the migration process.
 Given what's at stake, there is no such thing as a stupid question.

 !!! info ""
-    Unlike other clients, Nimbus does not require a separate validator client - instead, validators run in the beacon node process.
+    Unlike other clients, Nimbus does not require a separate validator client.
+    Instead, validators run in the beacon node process.

 !!! warning
-    **The most important takeaway is that you ensure that two clients will never validate with the same keys at the same time.** In other words, you must ensure that your original client is stopped, and no longer validating, before importing your keys into Nimbus.
+    **The most important takeaway is that you ensure that two clients will never validate with the same keys at the same time.**
+    In other words, you must ensure that your original client is stopped, and no longer validating, before importing your keys into Nimbus.

 ## Steps